Master of Research (MRes)

 Short-listing and interviews

-MRes applications are checked for eligibility by the Graduate School and eligible candidates are then sent to project supervisors for short-listing.
-Short-listed MRes applicants will be invited to an interview at either the Camden or Hawkshead, with the supervisory team (in some circumstances, interviews can be conducted via Skype or telephone).
+MRes applications are checked for eligibility by the Graduate School and applications from eligible candidates are sent to project supervisors for short-listing once the deadline is reached.
+Short-listed MRes applicants will be invited to an interview at either the Camden or Hawkshead campuses with the supervisory team (in some circumstances, interviews can be conducted via Skype or telephone).

 With more than 100 research-active staff at the RVC, the range of research topics is vast, extending from molecules to whole animals and animal populations.
 We focus on two main research themes:

 - Comparative Physiology & Medicine - Our understanding of animal disease, together with the superb facilities at the RVC, means that we are all well paced to contribute to the way in which human diseases are diagnosed and treated.
 The programme is led by Professor Dominic Wells

 - Livestock Production and Health - There is international recognition of the need for new approaches to meet the growing challenges of livestock production, to control infectious diseases that threaten humans and animals.
 The programme is led by Professor Dirk Werling